Jeiwan/uniswapv3-book/src/milestone_1/manager-contract.md

 1. The function transfers tokens belonging to the test contract–we want it to transfer tokens from the caller by using `transferFrom`.
 1. The function knows `token0` and `token1`, which will be different for every pool.

-Idea: we need to change the arguments of the callback so we could pass user and pool addresses.
+Idea: we need to change the arguments of the callback so we can pass user and pool addresses.

 Now, let's look at the swap callback:
 ```solidity